 Happiness And Excitement

-This can occur if you own a dog-like loyal cat and it’s coming to greet you whenever you arrive home.
-The upright tail with a vibrating tip is a clear sign of excitement, whether a human, animal, or an inanimate object is causing it.
+This can occur if you own a dog-like loyal cat that comes to greet you whenever you arrive home.
+The upright tail with a vibrating tip is a clear sign of excitement, whether a human, animal, or inanimate object is causing it.

 Another common situation in which the shaking tail indicates excitement is when you open a new can of cat food just as your pet is hurrying towards its food bowl.